qemus/qemu-docker/readme.md

     This also has the advantage that you don't need to do any portmapping anymore, because all ports will be fully exposed this way.

-    NOTE: Docker does not allow communication between the host and the container in a macvlan network.
-There are some ways to fix that if needed, but they go beyond the scope of this FAQ.
+    NOTE: You will not be able to reach this IP from the Docker host, as macvlan does not allow communication between those two.
+There are some ways to fix that if necessary, but they go beyond the scope of this FAQ.

   * ### How can the container get an IP address via DHCP? ###